Five Tests to Tell If You Have Hashimoto’s disease

 Getting Your Blood Drawn

 Thyroid tests require a blood sample.
 If you order your blood tests online, or if your doctor writes a requisition for thyroid hormone testing, you have to schedule an appointment at a laboratory’s draw center, like with Quest Diagnostics or LabCorp, or at an independent draw center like AnyLabTest.
 You can also have a mobile phlebotomist take your blood sample in the privacy of your home.
-A nurse or phlebotomist will access one of your veins, usually just below the elbow, withdrawn enough blood into one or more glass tubes, and process the sample for shipment to the laboratory for testing.
+A nurse or phlebotomist will access one of your veins, usually just below the elbow, withdraw enough blood into one or more glass tubes, and process the sample for shipment to the laboratory for testing.
 On average, your results will be ready in less than one week.

 Get your TSH and other thyroid tests done in the morning.
 Afternoon values tend to be lower.
 Don’t take supplements or other medications the morning of your blood draw because they can interfere with the test results.
 A fasting test is best, so skip breakfast.
 And don’t take your thyroid hormones until after your blood draw.